Belle Femme: Plot

 Van Alden is furious at his partner, Eric Sebso, for misplacing a telegram from Jimmy announcing his return to Atlantic City, ruining another chance to arrest him.
 Van Alden plans to leverage Jimmy's role in the truck heist to coerce him into informing on Nucky.
-Jimmy and Gillian set Luciano up, but before Jimmy can whack him, Van Alden and Sebso burst in and take him into federal custody.
-He denies involvement in the heist but realizes that Van Alden has a witness willing to testify against him.
+Jimmy and Gillian set up Luciano, but before Jimmy can kill him, Van Alden and Sebso burst in and take him into custody.
+Jimmy denies involvement in the heist but realizes that Van Alden has a witness willing to testify against him.
 Nucky comes to Jimmy's cell and learns of Rothstein's alliance with the D'Alessios, which a frightened Luciano confessed to earlier.
 He assures Jimmy that he already has a plan to get him released.
 Van Alden orders that the witness be moved upstate and out of Nucky's reach.
 While relieving himself, the corrupt Sebso shoots the witness dead, injures himself, and plants the body in the backseat of his car to fake an escape attempt before driving back to Atlantic City.

-Nucky meets with Mayor Harry Bacharach and Eli's second-in-command Halloran, who persuades Nucky to appoint him as Eli's replacement until he recovers.
-The ambitious Halloran then asks Nucky to back him as Eli's successor in the coming election, pointing out that Bacharach's opponent has made corruption in the police department a key argument for his candidacy.
-The Commodore recommends that Eli and the mayor be dropped from the ballot, advising Nucky to look for fresh, untainted new candidates that he can control.
+Nucky meets with Mayor Harry Bacharach and Deputy Halloran, Eli's second-in-command, who persuades Nucky to appoint him as Eli's replacement until he recovers.
+The ambitious Halloran asks Nucky to back him as Eli's successor in the coming election, pointing out that Bacharach's opponent has made corruption in the police department a key campaign issue.
+The Commodore recommends that Eli and the mayor be dropped from the ballot, advising Nucky to look for fresh, untainted candidates that he can control.
 Nucky and Margaret invite a local businessman, Edward L. Bader, and his wife to dine with them.
 Nucky informs Bader that Bacharach will not be running for re-election and offers him lucrative construction contracts if he agrees to run in his place.
 While walking home, Nucky and Margaret are ambushed by the D'Alessios.
-Eddie manages to overpower the shooter, resulting in a woman next to Margaret being shot in the shoulder and leaving her dress covered in blood as Nucky holds her in shock and disbelief.
+Nucky's butler Eddie manages to overpower the gunman, resulting in a woman next to Margaret being shot in the shoulder and leaving her dress covered in blood as Nucky holds her in stunned disbelief.